grafana/loki/docs/sources/logql/functions.md

 Signature: `Trim(value, cutset string) string`

-`TrimLeft` and `TrimRight` are the same as `Trim` except that it respectively trim only leading and trailing characters.
+`TrimLeft` and `TrimRight` are the same as `Trim` except that it trims only leading and trailing characters respectively.

 ```template
 `{{ Trim .query ",. " }}`